mdeatherage1992/react-prop-types-v-000/README.md

 ## Overview

 We'll cover propTypes and why they're a handy tool when working with components.

-## Objectives
+## Objectives/Lecture
 1. Describe how to use `PropTypes` declarations
 2. Explain when to use `isRequired`
 3. Distinguish when to use `PropTypes.object` instead of `PropTypes.shape()`